OFS/ofs.github.io/docs/hw/common/user_guides/ug_sim_ofs_agx7_pcie_attach/ug_sim_ofs_agx7_pcie_attach.md

 > **_NOTE:_**
 >
 >**This guide uses the Intel® FPGA SmartNIC N6001-PL as the platform for all example steps.
-Additionally, this guide and the example steps can be used with other platforms, such as the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).**
+Additionally, this guide and the example steps can be used with other platforms, such as the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile).**
 >

 ## **2 Introduction to UVM**